epiverse-trace/howto/.github/CONTRIBUTING.md

 Add all new packages that your specific `howto` entry needs.
 After installing the packages, follow these steps:

 1. Use `renv::status()` to detect any pre-existing issue.
-  - Issues or updates not related to your specific `howto` entry should be solved in a different PR.
+  - Issues with packages not related to your specific `howto` entry or frequent general updates should be solved in a different PR.

 2. Use `renv::snapshot()` to update packages in the lockfile (`renv.lock`).
-You should read your packages listed before confirming to proceed.
+You should read your packages (and occasionally its dependencies) listed before confirming to proceed.

 Now you should be ready to create a PR (steps above!).